Fati899/ethereum-private-key-attack/README.md

 $ docker run evilegg/ethereum-private-key-attack
 ```

-3. Or you can copy a yaml file containing the ETH addresses you wish to attack:
+3. Or you can copy a yaml file containing the ETH addresses you wish to target:
 ```bash
 $ docker run -it -v "$(PWD):/usr/src/app" evilegg/ethereum-private-key-attack python3 brute_force_app.py --addresses YOUR_YAML_FILE
 ```